Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Is all ESPN+ content available for $10.99/mo?

 Nearly all ESPN+ content is available for $10.99/mo.
 The only exceptions are PPV events for UFC and potentially other sports.
-The cost for UFC 269, which was contested on Dec 11, 2021, was $69.99, and an ESPN+ subscription was necessary in order to pay for and watch that event.
+The cost for UFC 269, which was contested on Dec 11, 2021, was $69.99, and an ESPN+ subscription was necessary to pay for and watch that event.

 Ditch “Big Cable” Now – 3 Simple Steps to Cut the Cord